-Failure to provide adequate notice will result in the withholding of documents until all outstanding fees are paid, and other obligations settled.
+Failure to provide adequate notice will result in the withholding of documents until all outstanding fees are paid.

 NURTURING AND SUPPORTING STUDENTS TO LIVE SUCCESSFULLY

 At Morgan International Community School students are provided with the best environment to support their needs and the opportunities to make lifelong friendships with students from diverse backgrounds.